KamilOratynski/application/README.md

 ### Version History
 #### v2.0
-Added possibility of entering quantity of characters.
+Added possibility of entering quantity of characters in launching file.
 #### v1.0
 Application in console that displays "xxxx".